henrybyhee/fuzzy_name_match/README.md

 - Higher recall than Classic Soundex.
 - Every components within a name are taken into consideration.
 - Works on transposed name.
-"Rubert Jim" vs "John Rupert"
+"Robert Jim" vs "John Rupert"

 **Weakness:**